Hurricane Season Starts June 1 — Is Your Business’s IT Actually Ready?

 For iTech Plus managed clients, hurricane readiness isn’t a seasonal project — it’s baked into ongoing work.
 Cloud backup is continuous.
 Recovery is tested quarterly, not annually.
 VoIP is cloud-based.
 Monitoring survives power outages at the office because our monitoring systems aren’t in your office.

-That’s not a sales pitch — it’s the baseline we think every Central Florida SMB should have by June 1, whether we’re involved or not.
+That’s not a sales pitch — it’s the baseline we think every Central Florida SMB should have, whether we’re involved or not.

 If you want a 30-minute reality check

 We do a free pre-season assessment for Central Florida businesses: quick walkthrough of your backup, your internet, your phone system, and your documented plan.
 No commitment, no pushy follow-up.
-Get on the calendar before Memorial Day weekend and you’ll beat the rush.
+Get on the calendar before the first named storm.